CCI-Tools/cate/docs/source/architecture.rst

 CateHub exploits cloud environments to spawn Cate Docker to multiple users with attached computational resources and persistant storage.
 Such a design pattern is very similar to JupyterHub_.
 Hence, CateHub's architecture is derived from it.
 At its core is a so-called hub server that facilitates interaction with its sub-components that handle its house keeping tasks.
 The hub can be managed over its REST API.
-This REST API is used in Cate's GUI (web or desktop) to start Cate WebAPI services for each user.
+This REST API is used in Cate App to start a dedicated Cate WebAPI service for each user.
 The relevant sub-components of CateHub are described here for illustrating their roles in Cate SaaS.

 - The spawner component of the hub, communicates with the Kubernetes Cluster via its Kubernetes API to spawn pods containing Cate docker containers.
-A customisable configuration requests computational resources and persistant storage for each user.
+A customisable configuration requests computational resources and persistent storage for each user.
 Each pod, once ready, exposes Cate WebAPI to the internal cluster network.

 - The proxy component, configurable-http-proxy, a nodejs application acts as front-end gateway to a CateHub instance